Engin-Boot/pong-stage-aruna09/Stage0/Exit-State.md

   Given: the app is open

-  When: user presses on the "Exit Game" button
+  When: user is redirected to "Exit-state"

   Then: Alert user with the message
-  "Are you sure you want to exit" AND exit if the user presses YES otherwise redirect to the previous state
+  "Are you sure you want to exit" AND exit if the user clciks YES otherwise redirect to the previous state